ShalokShalom/bomi/src/mpv/DOCS/man/vf.rst

     ``buffered-frames``
         Maximum number of decoded video frames that should be buffered before the filter (default: 4).
-This specifies the maximum number of frames the script can request in reverse direction.
+This specifies the maximum number of frames the script can requests backwards.
 E.g. if ``buffered-frames=5``, and the script just requested frame 15, it can still request frame 10, but frame 9 is not available anymore.
 If it requests frame 30, mpv will decode 15 more frames, and keep only frames 25-30.

         The actual number of buffered frames also depends on the value of the ``concurrent-frames`` option.
 Currently, both option values are